 03. Customization with Python scripts

 Syntalos allows users to write custom Python scripts to control module behavior, to realize a wite array of different experiments and to tailor module behavior to the user’s need.
 This tutorial is a basic introduction for using the Python Script module in Syntalos.
+It is also available as a video at “V2.
+Brief introduction to Python scripting”.

 1. Preparations